Applies to: Orders API | Catalog API

 A line item can have one or more modifiers.
 In the preceding example, the order contains a line item with a quantity of 1.
 The line item can have a modifier, which has its own quantity field.

 For example, suppose a restaurant offers hamburgers.
-When a customer orders one, the restaurant records the order by creating an Order
+When a customer orders a hamburger, the restaurant records the order by creating an Order

 list at all.